Leahh147/Leahh147.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I’m Jiahao He — currently a Master of Engineering graduate in Information and Computer Engineering at University of Cambridge.
-My academic focus lies in Artificial Intelligence (AI), Human-Computer Interaction (HCI), Reinforcement Learning (RL), and biomechanical user modeling.
+Hi, I’m Jiahao He, an MEng graduate in Information and Computer Engineering at the University of Cambridge.
+My research sits at the intersection of Human-Centered AI, Reinforcement Learning (RL), and LLMs, with a focus on building AI systems that support transparent and reliable decision-making in societal contexts.

-I’m particularly interested in autonomous agents and multi-modal systems that can perceive, reason, and act in complex environments.
-My goal is to build agents that can understand and interact with the world through multiple sensory channels, with applications in intelligent interfaces and embodied simulations.
+I’m particularly interested in how autonomous agents and multimodal models can help people understand complex environments, evaluate policy trade-offs, and make informed decisions.
+My goal is to design interpretable, responsible AI systems that collaborate with human users, especially in high-impact domains.

-Feel free to reach out if you’re interested in collaboration or discussion!